 What are Sankey diagrams?

-Sankey diagrams are a great alternative to common process flow diagrams, especially when visualizing energy flows or material streams in a production plant or along a supply chain.
+Sankey diagrams are a great alternative to common flow charts, especially when visualizing energy, cash or material flows.

 They are gaining popularity in energy management, facility management, process engineering and process control.

-Sankey diagrams feature colored, directed arrows, whose width (magnitude) is proportional to quantity of flow along the arrow: if an arrow is twice as wide it represents double the quantity, be it energy, water, or, for example, concrete.
+Sankey diagrams feature colored, directed arrows, whose width (magnitude) is proportional to quantity of flow along the arrow: if an arrow is twice as wide it represents double the quantity, be it energy, water, or cash flows.

 Sankey diagrams draw the attention to the largest flows in the system.